-In Victoria Falls we will stay at a well equipped campsite - accommodation from the very first day will be in the Dragoman tents, but there are often cabins, set-tents and other upgrages available here - please talk to your leader at the initial meeting to check availibility.
+In Victoria Falls we will stay at a well equipped campsite - accommodation from the very first day will be in the Dragoman tents, but there are often cabins, set-tents and other upgrades available here - please talk to your leader at the initial meeting to check availability.

 Border information: Exit Zimbabwe at Victoria Falls, enter Zambia at Victoria Falls.

 Today we start out journey with a short drive over the border into Zambia!
 We will head to the town of Livingstone, on the Zambian side of the Victoria Falls.

 In Livingstone we will stay in a well equipped campsite.

 Estimated Drive Time - 1-2 hours (please note that all drive times given here are the approximate number of hours that the truck will be in motion only, and does not include any time taken for coffee or lunch stops, border crossings, photo stops, activities en route, comfort breaks, shopping stops, toilet stops, etc. The times given are approximate estimates only and whilst given with the best of intentions, the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, and many other factors - flexibility is essential on any overland trip!).

 Today we have a full day drive across southern Zambia to our well equipped campsite on the banks of the Lower Zambezi.

 Tonight we will meet our guides who will take us on our two-day canoeing expedition on the Lower Zambezi on the following day - they will give us a full briefing about the canoeing trip when we arrive.

 Today we head out on our 2-day/2-night canoeing trip on the Lower Zambezi river.